AdobeDocs/experience-platform.en/help/destinations/ui/activate-batch-profile-destinations.md

 ### Deduplication use case 3: deduplication based on a single profile attribute {#deduplication-use-case-3}

 Assuming deduplication by the `personal Email` attribute, the export file would contain the following entry.
-Profile B is the latest one that qualified for the segment, so it is the only one getting exported.
+Profile B is the latest one that qualified for the audience, so it is the only one getting exported.

 |personalEmail*|firstName|lastName|
 |---|---|---|